-China: No other country has had so large an impact on the string industry in so short a time.
-Because of the massive availability of conscientious, inexpensive craftsmen, these instruments have virtually flooded the student market.
+China: No other country has had so significant an impact on the string industry in so short a time.
+Because of the massive availability of conscientious, inexpensive artisans, these instruments have virtually flooded the student market.
 With instruments ranging from inexcusable to very nice, there’s no reason to opt for the cheaper, lesser-quality ones when better examples are so reasonably priced.
-Many manufacturers have started using European wood in an effort to match the German sound at a lower price.
-These violins typically have a nice warm sound with good projection.
+Many manufacturers have started using European wood to match the German sound at a lower price.
+These violins typically have a warm tone with good projection.
 Some teachers feel they are “one dimensional,” and therefore only suitable for students up to Suzuki book III.
 These are totally handmade violins, although their prices range from only $400 to $1,500 US.

 Japan: The home of the “Nagoya Suzuki” which was the standard small size violin for 30 years and is still quite common in chain stores and rental programs.
 Currently, older mass-produced Japanese instruments are quickly being replaced by Chinese products.
 A little pricey in comparison to their Chinese counterparts, these instruments are good for students through Suzuki Book II.
 Violin prices range from $500 to $1200 US.